 With our state sitting at the crossroads of America's extensive interstate system, and the Arkansas and Mississippi Rivers at our doorstep, Arkansas agriculture offers significant transportation advantages for our business partners.
-Our products can be transported to the Gulf of Mexico in four days, for example, with efficient delivery throughout the world from there.
+Our products can be to the Gulf of Mexico is four days, for example, with efficient delivery throughout the world from there.

 Whether it is rice, poultry, soybeans and other feed grains, beef, timber, fish, cotton or fresh vegetables, Arkansas produces a broad set of commodities that appeal to worldwide tastes.

 With 30 percent of our state's agricultural products exported annually, we stand as a strong advocate for free and open trade.
 As global demand rises, the Arkansas farmer stands ready and capable, of increasing production to feed a growing population.

-I believe the closer you look at Arkansas agriculture, the more you will see things that make sense as a long-term trading partner.
+As you learn more about the state's agriculture industry, you will undoubtedly feel a closer connection to Arkansas.

 Enjoy the Landscape of Arkansas.
-We hope to see you soon.

-Quality & Safety of U.S. Food Products The USDA and FDA are pursuing a farm-to-table approach to food safety by taking steps to improve the safety of meat and poultry at each step in the food production, processing, distribution and marketing chain.
-This approach covers three major areas: 1.
-Sanitation Standard Operating Procedures 2.
-Microbiological Testing 3.
-Hazard Analysis Critical Control Point (HACCP) system FGIS The Federal Grain Inspection Service provides sampling, inspection, process verification, weighing and stowage examination services that accurately and consistently describe the quality and quantity of the commodities being bought and sold.
+Quality & Safety of U.S. Food Products

+The USDA and FDA are pursuing a farm-to-table approach to food safety by taking steps to improve the safety of meat and poultry at each step in the food production, processing, distribution and marketing chain.

+This approach covers three major areas:

+1. Sanitation Standard Operating Procedures

+2. Microbiological Testing

+3. Hazard Analysis Critical Control Point (HACCP) system

+FGIS

+The Federal Grain Inspection Service provides sampling, inspection, process verification, weighing and stowage examination services that accurately and consistently describe the quality and quantity of the commodities being bought and sold.
 FGIS establishes standards for quality assessment, regulates handling practices, and manages a network of federal, state, and private laboratories that provide impartial, user fee funded official inspection and weighing services for grain and related agricultural products.

+HACCP

+www.fda.gov/Food/FoodSafety/#haccp

-HACCP www.fda.gov/Food/FoodSafety/#haccp Hazardous Analysis & Critical Control Points (HACCP) is a management system in which food safety is addressed through the analysis and control of biological, chemical, and physical hazards from raw material production, procurement and handling, to manufacturing, distribution and consumption of the finished product.
+Hazardous Analysis & Critical Control Points (HACCP) is a management system in which food safety is addressed through the analysis and control of biological, chemical, and physical hazards from raw material production, procurement and handling, to manufacturing, distribution and consumption of the finished product.

 On the farm actions such as monitoring feed, maintaining farm sanitation, and practicing good animal health management practices help prevent contamination from occurring.

 HACCP plans prevent contamination during slaughter and processing and once meat and poultry products leave the plant, controls are in place to prevent contamination during transportation, storage and distribution.

+IREGS

-IREGS International Animal Product Export Regulations provide exporters with our best understanding of importing countries requirements for certain animal-origin products.
+International Animal Product Export Regulations provide exporters with our best understanding of importing countries requirements for certain animal-origin products.

+Responsibility for food safety rests with both the Food and Drug Administration and the U.S. Department of Agriculture

+GIPSA

-Responsibility for food safety rests with both the Food and Drug Administration and the U.S. Department of Agriculture GIPSA The Grain Inspection, Packers and Stockyards Administration is an agency of the USDA that facilitates the marketing of ag products and promotes fair and competitive trading practices for the overall benefit of consumers and American agriculture.
-P&SP The Packers and Stockyard Program encompasses a wide range of activities including: 1) Conducting major investigations involving fraud, unfair competition, and deceptive practices.
+The Grain Inspection, Packers and Stockyards Administration is an agency of the USDA that facilitates the marketing of ag products and promotes fair and competitive trading practices for the overall benefit of consumers and American agriculture.

+P&SP

+The Packers and Stockyard Program encompasses a wide range of activities including:

+1) Conducting major investigations involving fraud, unfair competition, and deceptive practices.

 2) Ensuring accurate scales and accurate weighing of livestock, meat, and poultry.

 3) Monitoring market performance.

 4) Reviewing stockyard services, handling practices, and facilities.

+APHIS

-APHIS Animal & Plant Health Inspection Service provides phytosanitary certification for agriculture commodities and export certification for processed plant products.
+Animal & Plant Health Inspection Service provides phytosanitary certification for agriculture commodities and export certification for processed plant products.